Interested in communicating via email or snail mail letter writing with other Senior Pen Pals worldwide?

 Introducing: The Retirement-Online Senior Pen Pal Newsletter

-1) $5 to place your senior pen pal ad in the next issue.
-You must place your own ad to get the PDF newsletter of senior pen pal ads.
+1) The fee is $5 to place your senior pen pal in the next issue.
+You must place your own pen pal ad to get the PDF newsletter of senior pen pal ads.
 Everyone is involved, no lurkers, and everyone has to provide contact info.
 I am hoping this allows me to "approve" the ads easier to assure this is kept secure.

 I am going to try this, if it works, good.
 If it does not, that's ok...
 I will stop doing it.